 The RCD completed site visits to 10 unique properties requesting technical assistance related to rural roads or drainage and erosion issues around their home.
-Recommendations were provided based on specific concerns.
-RCD discussed improvements that would also reduce sediment runoff.
-The RCD also designed five sediment reduction projects and constructed four.
+We provided recommendations based on their specific concerns and discussed improvements that would also reduce sediment runoff.
+We designed five sediment reduction projects and constructed four.
 Projects included:

-- Private road along nearly one mile of in the Bear Creek watershed that included rolling dips, road grading, stream crossing and ditch relief culverts. - Road decommissions and stream bank repair along Lompico Creek. - Failing culvert replacement on a tributary to Gold Gulch. - Small floodplain restoration on Bid Creek.
+- 1. a private road along nearly one mile of in the Bear Creek watershed that included rolling dips, road grading, stream crossing and ditch relief culverts. - 2.
+A road decommissions and stream bank repair along Lompico Creek - 3.
+A failing culvert replacement on a tributary to Gold Gulch - 4.
+A small floodplain restoration on Bid Creek

-The RCD also hosted a Living on Rural Properties workshop on November 6, 2023 in Felton with over 160 attendees, and has received 16 requests for on-site assistance related to erosion and drainage issues.
+The RCD also hosted a Living on Rural Properties workshop on November 6, 2023 in Felton with over 160 attendees and has received 16 requests for on-site assistance related to erosion and drainage issues.